-The Worcestershire Green Infrastructure Partnership has produced the Worcestershire Green Infrastructure Strategy to drive forward the delivery of green infrastructure in the county.
+The Worcestershire Green Infrastructure Partnership has published a new Worcestershire Green Infrastructure Strategy to drive forward the delivery of green infrastructure in the county.
 It sets out county-scale principles to inform plans and strategies being developed by partner organisations and to enable a coherent approach to delivery across a range of initiatives.

 Worcestershire Green Infrastructure Priority Areas